Pure semisimplicity conjecture and Artin problem for dimension sequences: Existentially closed -tight embeddings

 Consider now the subtheory $T_n^1$ of $T_n$ where we drop all the axioms from $(5)$ with the sole exception of $k = 1$.
 This time, we know that $T_n^1$ is satisfiable since there are many embeddings $F\subseteq M_n(G)$ which are $1$-tight (as seen in the proof of Theorem~\ref{t:tight}, each division ring extension $G\subseteq F$ with $\dim {}_GF = n$ naturally defines one).

 Recall that a model $M$ of a theory $T$ is \emph{existentially closed} if $M$ satisfies an existential sentence with parameters from $M$ provided that this sentence is satisfied in an extension $M^\prime$ of $M$ which is also a model of $T$.
 Existentially closed models play in general model theory similar role as, say, algebraically closed fields in the theory of fields.
 For more details and some illustration of the concept, we refer to \cite[Chapter~6.5]{C}.
 We are interested in existentially closed models of $T_n^1$.
-Their very existence follows by abstract nonsense.
+Their very existence follows from the fact that $T_n^1$ is an inductive theory (cf.\ \cite[Lemma~3.5.7]{KC}), i.e.\ axiomatized by formulas of the type $(\forall \bar x)(\exists \bar y)\,\varphi(\bar x,\bar y)$ where $\varphi$ is quantifier-free; hence the union of any ascending chain of models of $T_n^1$ is again a model of $T_n^1$.
 However, if we assume Conjecture~A in addition, we get the following

 \begin{prop} Assume that Conjecture~A holds true.
-Then each existentially closed model of $T_n^1$ is a tight embedding $F\subseteq M_n(G)$. \end{prop}
+Then, for any given $n>1$, each existentially closed model of $T_n^1$ is a tight embedding $F\subseteq M_n(G)$. \end{prop}

 \begin{proof} Let $\psi:F\subseteq M_n(G)$ be an existentially closed model of $T_n^1$.
 Using the remark following Proposition~\ref{p:conjAsuf}, we can extend $\psi$ to a tight embedding $\varphi:F^\prime \subseteq M_n(G^\prime)$ where $F^\prime\cap M_n(G) = F$.
 Consequently $\psi$ is actually a submodel of $\varphi$.
 Fix a~$k\in\{2,\dots, n\}$ and consider the axiom from $(5)$ expressing $k$-tightness.
 Taking any $x\in M_n(G)$ as a parameter, we see that there exists a desired $y\in F^\prime$ by the $k$-tightness of $\varphi$.
 However, since $\psi$ is existentially closed and understanding $x$ as a~parameter makes the $k$-tightness axiom into an existential sentence, we infer that a~desired $y$ has to exist already in $F$.
 Thus $\psi$ is $k$-tight because $x$ was arbitrary. \end{proof}